Elo rating system: Athletic sports

 The Elo rating system is used in the chess portion of chess boxing.
 In order to be eligible for professional chess boxing, one must have an Elo rating of at least 1600, as well as competing in 50 or more matches of amateur boxing or martial arts.

 American college football used the Elo method as a portion of its Bowl Championship Series rating systems from 1998 to 2013 after which the BCS was replaced by the College Football Playoff.
 Jeff Sagarin of USA Today publishes team rankings for most American sports, which includes Elo system ratings for college football.
 The use of rating systems was effectively scrapped with the creation of the College Football Playoff in 2014.

 In other sports, individuals maintain rankings based on the Elo algorithm.
 These are usually unofficial, not endorsed by the sport's governing body.
-The World Football Elo Ratings is an example of the method applied to men's football.
+The World Football Elo Ratings are an example of the method applied to men's football.
 In 2006, Elo ratings were adapted for Major League Baseball teams by Nate Silver, then of Baseball Prospectus.
 Based on this adaptation, both also made Elo-based Monte Carlo simulations of the odds of whether teams will make the playoffs.
 In 2014, Beyond the Box Score, an SB Nation site, introduced an Elo ranking system for international baseball.